xxruyle/bandcamp-download/README.md

 7) Enter the bandcamp link containing the song or album you want to install

 # To Do
-☐ Download the album cover to directory folder alongside the MP3s
+✅ Download the album cover to directory folder alongside the MP3s

-☐ Fix how album names with special characters cannot be added to the directory
+✅ Fix how album names with illegal characters cannot be added to the directory

 ☐ Add Mutagen support